albertjuhe/planing_travels/README.md

     └── templates/  # Twig templates
 ```

-Commands are dispatched through the tactician command bus, which wraps handlers in a Doctrine transaction.
-Queries return read models directly from the repository.
+Commands are dispatched through Symfony Messenger's `command.bus`, which wraps handlers in a Doctrine transaction via the `doctrine_transaction` middleware.
+A custom `DomainEventsMiddleware` collects and dispatches domain events after each command.
+Queries are dispatched through a separate `query.bus` and return read models directly from the repository.
 The Go WebSocket server is intentionally decoupled — PHP calls it over HTTP after persisting a change, and the Go server fans the event out to all connected browser clients in that travel's room.

 ## Database Migrations